 Many HomePod users feel that the absence of a screen—and an over-reliance on Siri—has been one of the biggest failings of the HomePod.
 A built-in display would help users interact with the device as well as open it up as a platform for watching other content, such as YouTube videos and news reports.

 If Apple does launch a HomePod with a screen it will help the HomePod compete with devices from Google and Amazon which have combined a speaker with a screen for some time, such as the Amazon Echo Show.
 You can buy the Echo Show 10 on Amazon U.S. for $249.99 or Amazon U.K. for £259.99 and the Echo Show 15 on Amazon U.S. for $239.99 or Amazon U.K. for £239.99.)

 Will Apple combine HomePod and Apple TV?

-We’ve been hoping that Apple will combine the HomePod and Apple TV for some time and it does look like something like that is being investigated by Apple.
-The Bloomberg report mentions it, but that wasn’t the first indication that something like this was planned.
+Combining the HomePod and Apple TV does look like something that is being investigated by Apple.
+The Bloomberg report above mentions it, but that wasn’t the first indication that something like this was planned.

-In the case of the HomePod TV the bar under the TV becomes not only the hub for TV, internet and smart devices, but also a sound system with support for standards such as Dolby Atmos and
+Swiss website Handy Abovergleich did come up with an illustration of how this might look (above).
+They call this one the HomePod TV–the bar under the TV becomes not only the hub for TV, internet, and smart devices but also a sound system with support for standards such as Dolby Atmos and Apple Lossless.